Why the battles for House and Senate will look nothing alike this year

 A third of the Senate is up for re-election every two years, and this year's batch is one of the most lopsided in memory.

-Democrats are defending incumbents in 10 states that Trump carried, including the ones where he notched his biggest victories and remains most popular.
-So as their House counterparts pledge to be a check on Trump, Senate Democrats are cutting ads touting how much they've worked with the president.
+Democrats are the defending incumbents in 10 states that Trump carried, including the ones where he notched his biggest victories and remains popular.
+So, as their House counterparts pledge to be a check on Trump, Senate Democrats are cutting ads touting how much they've worked with the president.

 Related

-Meanwhile, there’s only one Republican up in a state Hillary Clinton won, out of the eight seats the party has to defend, total.
+Meanwhile, there's only one Republican up in a state Hillary Clinton won, out of the eight seats the party has to defend.
 At the same time, there are two dozen House Republicans up for re-election in districts Clinton won — and Democrats plan to contest many more than that.

 Wasserman illustrated the gulf with a hypothetical: If every election swung toward the Democrats by 8 percentage points, the party would pick up 44 seats in the House — nearly double what it needs to flip the chamber — while simultaneously losing 4 seats in the Senate.